RuveydaBilir/IPChecker/README.md

 # IPChecker
-A C++ terminal application that analyzes and scores IP addresses.
+A Java terminal application that analyzes and scores IP addresses.